 Proposed courses should not have any prerequisites since many students will be incoming freshmen.

 Appointed faculty members, advanced graduate students, and lecturers at Indiana University-Bloomington are eligible to teach Collins 3-credit seminars.
 If you do not fit into one of these categories, contact the director about your elegibility.
-Instructors pursuing degrees in units outside of the College of Arts & Sciences may not be eligible to teach at Collins LLC.
-Contact the Director with any questions about your eligibility.
+Instructors pursuing degrees in units outside of the College of Arts & Sciences are not eligible to teach at Collins LLC.

 Note, for those who have taught at Collins before and would like to teach again: there is a new staffing policy with regards to Associate Instructors who offer courses for the LLCs.
 There will be a limit of 2 courses total that an individual AI may be hired to teach by a College-affiliated LLC.